 Can I use alternative treatments to reduce my fibroids?

-Alternative therapies such as Vitamins, Dietary Supplements, Acupuncture, Chinese Herbs, have not been shown to decrease the size or to remove fibroids.
-In some cases they help with controlling symptoms by reducing bleeding or pain symptoms.
+Alternative therapies such as vitamins, dietary supplements, acupuncture, and Chinese herbs have not been shown to decrease the size or to remove fibroids.
+In some cases they may help with controlling symptoms by reducing bleeding or pain symptoms.
+However, there are no well conducted scientific studies testing those therapies and most of the evidence is anecdotal.
+We recommend speaking with a medical doctor or your surgeon before starting any alternative medicines or treatments.